 In addition to the Common Shares issued in this offering, we previously conducted the Private Offering of Class F shares in an aggregate amount of \$650,273,190 to certain accredited investors who purchased Class F shares through certain registered investment advisers.
 Following the completion of the Private Offering and prior to the commencement of this offering, the Fund's Class F shares were reclassified as Class I shares.
-As a result, as of the date of this prospectus, the Fund currently has Class I shares outstanding in an amount equal to the dollar amount raised in the Private Offering and no Class F shares outstanding.
+As a result, on June 30, 2023, the Fund issued 26,010,927.600 Class I shares.
 No Class F shares will be issued or sold in this offering.
 The per share purchase price for Class F shares in the Private Offering was \$25, which was determined by our board of trustees on an arbitrary basis.
 The Investment Adviser (and not the Fund) contributed a portion of the proceeds used to purchase the Class F shares on behalf of Class F shareholders from the Investment Adviser's own resources.
 Similar to Class I shares, no upfront selling commissions or shareholder servicing and/or distribution fees were paid for sales of any Class F shares.